Computing Subset Vertex Covers in $H$-Free Graphs: Polynomial-Time Results

-We delete every edge between any two vertices in $G-T$.
-Now the graph $G^*$ induced by the vertices of $T^*\cup (V\setminus T)$ is bipartite (with partition classes $T^*$ and $V\setminus T$).
-It remains to compute a minimum vertex cover $S^*$ of $G^*$.
-This can be done in polynomial time by applying K\"onig's Theorem.
-We let $S$ consist of $S^*$ together with all vertices of $T$ that we had added in $S$ already.
+We delete every edge between any two vertices in $V \setminus T$.
+Now the graph $G^*$ induced by $T^*\cup (V\setminus T)$ is bipartite, namely with partition classes $T^*$ and $V\setminus T$.
+It remains to compute a minimum vertex cover~$S^*$ of $G^*$.
+This can be done in polynomial time by applying K\H{o}nig's Theorem.
+We let $S^*_{uv}$ consist of $S^*$ together with all vertices of $T$ that we had added to $S^*_{uv}$ already.

-For each branch, we remember the output, and in the end we take a smallest set $S$ found and compare its size with the size of $S_{\mbox{vc}}$, again taking a smallest set as the final solution.